AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 * Choose a data rate and then encode at the highest resolution that looks good at the data rate you chose.
 * Choose a resolution and then encode at the data rate necessary to achieve high-quality video at the resolution you chose.

-When you choose (or create) a video encoding preset for your primary video file, use this table to target the correct resolution:
+When you choose (or create) a video encoding preset for your primary source video file, use this table to target the correct resolution:

 |Resolution|Height (pixels)|Screen size|
 |--- |--- |--- |